 |HID lamp||10,000 – 24,000 hours||50,000 – 100,000 hours|

-Another benefit of energy efficiency upgrade to LED lighting, is its cost-effectiveness.
+Another benefit of LEDs energy efficiency is its cost-effectiveness.
 You might say, “but LED lamps are more expensive.”.
 Of a truth, a single LED bulb would cost around $6.00 as opposed to the $1.50 for an incandescent bulb.
 But when considering the lifespan of a building and the lamps, 25 incandescent bulbs equals one LED bulb.
 And that is like favoring an initial $6.00 LED bulb over a $1.50 incandescent bulb 25 times which will amount to about $37.50.